Financial Improvement Agreements (FIA) 002-02070040

 FHA customers are not required to undertake activities for a minimum number of hours to satisfy the activity test.
 This recognises the substantial workload of running a farm which may vary over time, and between different types of farms.

-Activities not subject to the activity test may also be included in the FIA, recognising additional efforts a customer wants to undertake to improve their situation.
-FHCOs should indicate in the Activity to be completed free text field if an activity is being undertaken for the purposes of the activity test or as an additional voluntary activity.
+- must be recorded in the Activity to be completed free text field to show whether the activity is being undertaken for the purposes of the activity test or as an additional voluntary activity

 Activity supplement